-Originally dubbed Palaeopotorous priscus, Latin for ‘[very] ancient’, ‘ancient rat-kangaroo’, by the Australian palaeontologists Professor Tim Flannery (University of Melbourne) and Dr Tom Rich (Museums Victoria), the importance of these remains was suggested in their first unveiling to science.
+Originally dubbed Palaeopotorous priscus, Latin for ‘[very] ancient’, ‘ancient rat-kangaroo’, by the now eminent Australian palaeontologists Prof. Tim Flannery (University of Melbourne) and Dr Tom Rich (Museums Victoria), the importance of these remains was suggested in their first unveiling to science.

 “The teeth of Palaeopotorous were initially described in 1986.
 Even then they were stated as representing possibly the most primitive relative of the entire modern kangaroo radiation.
 Yet, nobody ever evaluated this claim, and despite being occasionally mentioned in the scientific literature, they were never again examined in detail,” said Dr Wendy den Boer, who studied the fossils as part of her recently awarded PhD from Uppsala University in Sweden.